DoepDopiDope/WerewolvesCompany/README.md

 ### Minor possible updates

+- Add a way for players to save custom roles setups
 - Icon for the roles to be displayed at the top of the screen
 - Randomize the roles list to avoid meta-game
 - End of game screen displaying which team won